tinaponting/protect-wordpress/README.md

 ***UPDATED FILES AND FOLDERS: *******

+* Updated: 250127 htaccess -with more alternatives for speed.
 * Updated: 250124 perishablepress.com8g-firewall Updated, used by me + Ai block
 * Updated: 250119 htaccess1 -all:)
 * Updated: 250123 perishablepress.com8g-firewall + new Ai not wanted!